 Guides

-This guide identifies a best practices approach to health promotion in mental health and substance use with ethno-cultural communities.
+Identifies a best practices approach to health promotion in mental health and substance use with ethno-cultural communities.
 It aims to address how programs can address the needs of people from different cultural and linguistic backgrounds.

-Framework for Mental Health Promotion – OCASI
+Framework for Mental Health Promotion

-This provides a framework for mental health promotion to facilitate a more standardized level of service delivery for the settlement sector.
+A resource developed by Ontario Council of Agencies Serving Immigrants (OCASI) to facilitate a more standardized level of service delivery for the settlement sector.

 Summary and tip sheet of mental health promotion guidelines – OCASI